 The ACT tests your knowledge of grammar, reading, science, and math.
 In addition, the ACT includes an optional writing test.
 Many colleges require you to take this entrance exam before they’ll even look at your application.
-Virtually every college accepts scores from either the ACT or the SAT.
-Many students decide to take both tests to see which one they do better on.
-If you have the option of taking the ACT or the SAT, take both.

 The Test Sections of the ACT

 The ACT comprises several different test sections, and each section has its own time limit.
 Here, you will find how many questions each ACT section has and how much time you have to answer them.

 If you add up the numbers, you find that you have 216 questions to answer in 205 minutes You get one 10-minute break between the second and third tests (the Mathematics and Reading Tests).
 If you opt not to take the optional Writing Test, then you get to walk out right after the Science Test.

 Taking the ACT requires quite a bit of preparation.
 If you've taken the time to prepare, you don't want to jeopardize a good score by making a silly mistake.
 So be aware of the following catastrophes so that you can prevent them from happening to you: